ikwak2/BEAT2AASIST/README.md

 ├── eval_scores.txt
 └── test_scores.txt
 ```
-The best checkpoint is selected based on the lowest test EER during training.
+The best checkpoint is selected based on the lowest validation EER during training.

 ---